 In Key Stage 1, children build on their early experiences and move into paired and group activities.
 They begin to play different games, explore and link actions, improve coordination and balance.
 They begin to express ideas and feelings about their own performances.

-Promoting PE and Active Lifestyle outside of the curriculum:
+Promoting PE and Active Lifestyle inside and outside of the curriculum

-Newton Ferrers will work with specialist sports coaches to enhance their skills across the PE curriculum at least 20 sessions between Foundation and Year 6 including non-curriculum sports such as fencing.
-In KS2 pupils are provided with the opportunity to attend off site residential trips, taking part in a range of adventurous activities such as climbing,
+In KS2 pupils are provided with the opportunity to attend off site residential trips, taking part in a range of adventurous activities such as climbing, abseiling and orienteering.

-Please see other documents for evidence of how the sports funding is spent and the year by year provision mapping.
+Please see documents below for evidence of how the sports funding is spent and year by year provision mapping.